 “You have to stay mentally engaged in something,” advises Kevan.
 “Don’t concentrate on the negatives.
 Make yourself a goal, and picture that goal every day.”

 Kevan pictured himself graduating — on time, with his class — and starting a career in landscape architecture.
 But he didn’t just dream; he pushed ahead.
 He fused his experience as a leukemia patient with his studies in landscape architecture and completed an independent study on the ideal outdoor “healing spaces” for BMT patients.
 When he couldn’t sleep, he researched Buffalo’s historic parks and green spaces designed by Frederick Law Olmsted, the “father of American landscape architecture.”
 He thought about designing hospital spaces specifically for veterans or children or other patients with special medical needs — a goal he hopes to pursue in the future.

 Dreams and hard work helped him through.
 Marking the last of his recovery days in Buffalo, he returned home to Syracuse at the start of the New Year.

 One year ago, Kevan was so sick he could not walk.
 This summer, he graduated with a degree in landscape architecture from the State University of New York (SUNY) College of Environmental Science and Forestry.
 The day after commencement, he started a job in urban planning with the Syracuse Metropolitan Transportation Council.
-And on June 22, after months of training, accompanied by his mother, sister, and other teammates, Kevan biked 20 miles in the Ride for Roswell to raise funds for cancer research and patient care.
+And on June 22, after months of training, accompanied by his mother, sister, and other teammates, Kevan biked 20 miles in The Ride For Roswell to raise funds for cancer research and patient care.

-“Stay mentally engaged,” Kevan advises to other cancer patients.
+“Stay mentally engaged,” Kevan advises other cancer patients.
 “There’s a life afterward that’s promising.
 It’s worth it.”

 Look for a feature about Kevan in the June 2013 issue of Landscape Architecture magazine.